MYTHIK-blip/CIVIX-NZ/README.md

     ```
     If you require GPU support, you will need to install the appropriate CUDA-enabled PyTorch wheel separately, following the instructions on the official PyTorch website (e.g., `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` for CUDA 11.8).

+3.  **Embedding Model for Testing:** For consistent test execution, the `all-MiniLM-L6-v2` embedding model is expected to be available locally.
+If not present, it can be downloaded and saved to `./models/all-MiniLM-L6-v2`.
+When running tests, ensure the `EMBED_MODEL` environment variable is set to this local path (e.g., `EMBED_MODEL=./models/all-MiniLM-L6-v2 pytest`).

-3.  **Testing with ChromaDB:** During development, a critical issue was discovered with `chromadb.PersistentClient` causing database locks during rapid test execution. **The test suite now uses `chromadb.PersistentClient` with unique temporary directories for each test or module to ensure true isolation.** This was a complex issue to resolve, highlighting the importance of proper test isolation for stateful components.
+4.  **Testing with ChromaDB:** During development, a critical issue was discovered with `chromadb.PersistentClient` causing database locks during rapid test execution. **The test suite now uses `chromadb.PersistentClient` with unique temporary directories for each test or module to ensure true isolation.** This was a complex issue to resolve, highlighting the importance of proper test isolation for stateful components.
 The production code correctly uses the `PersistentClient`.

-4.  **Idempotency:** The ingestion pipeline is designed to be idempotent.
+5.  **Idempotency:** The ingestion pipeline is designed to be idempotent.
 Re-ingesting the same file will not create duplicate entries or re-compute embeddings that are already in the cache.
 This is a core feature; please maintain it.

-5.  **Configuration:** Key parameters (model name, device, paths) are controlled via environment variables with sensible defaults in `src/ingestion/processor.py`, `src/retrieval/retriever.py`, and `src/generation/generator.py`.
+6.  **Configuration:** Key parameters (model name, device, paths) are controlled via environment variables with sensible defaults in `src/ingestion/processor.py`, `src/retrieval/retriever.py`, and `src/generation/generator.py`.
 For production deployments, consider using a more formal configuration management system (e.g., a `.env` file loader or a settings module).

-6.  **Ollama Server:** For the generation pipeline to function, an Ollama server must be running locally (or at the configured `OLLAMA_API_BASE_URL`) with the specified model (`OLLAMA_MODEL`, e.g., `mistral`) pulled and ready.
+7.  **Ollama Server:** For the generation pipeline to function, an Ollama server must be running locally (or at the configured `OLLAMA_API_BASE_URL`) with the specified model (`OLLAMA_MODEL`, e.g., `mistral`) pulled and ready.
 You can start it with `ollama run mistral`.

-7.  **Next Logical Steps:**
-    *   **Phase 6: User Interface:** Develop a simple front-end application to provide a user-friendly interface for asking questions and viewing results.
-    *   **Advanced RAG Techniques:** Explore techniques like re-ranking, query expansion, or more sophisticated prompt engineering to improve answer quality.
-    *   **Monitoring & Observability:** Implement logging, metrics, and tracing for the API and background processes.
+8.  **Post-Phase 10 Debugging Notes:**
+    *   **Ollama Model Alias:** The system expects a model named `mistral`.
+If only `mistral:instruct` is available, create an alias using `ollama cp mistral:instruct mistral`.
+    *   **Character-Based Chunking:** Due to the removal of `transformers` for CPU-first optimization, the system defaults to character-based chunking.
+Ensure `CHUNK_SIZE_CHARS` and `CHUNK_OVERLAP_CHARS` in `src/ingestion/processor.py` are appropriately configured for your document sizes to achieve optimal chunking.
+Initial debugging revealed that default values were too large for smaller documents, leading to single-chunk ingestion.

 ## Phase 6: User Interface (Streamlit) - Enhanced